ZenSoftware/zen/libs/nest-auth/README.md

 accountInfo(@CurrentUser() user: RequestUser) { ... }
 ```

-If no roles are passed as parameters, it will only verify that the request has a valid JWT and extracts the `RequestUser` to be ready for injection via `CurrentUser`.
+If no roles are passed as parameters, the guard will verify that the request has a valid JWT and extracts the `RequestUser` to be ready for injection via `CurrentUser`.

 ```ts
 @UseGuards(RolesGuard())
 accountInfo(@CurrentUser() user: RequestUser) { ... }
 ```

 The `AllowAnonymous` decorator allows access for non-authenticated users to individual endpoints.
-Works with both `RolesGuard` and `CaslGuard`.
+This works for both `RolesGuard` and `CaslGuard`.
 The following will allow non-authenticated users access to the `getBlog` endpoint but require a user to have the `Moderator` role for the `editBlog` endpoint.

 ```ts
 @Controller('blog')